Duration: at least one week

 Chase some waterfalls

-You may want to ignore TLC’s advice on this one and go chasing waterfalls!
-There are some breathtaking ones just south of town.
+There are some breathtaking waterfalls just south Montezuma.
 One of the most famous waterfalls is the Montezuma

 Waterfalls, which include three cascades.
 Its tallest waterfall is the most easily accessible, but adventurous types can swim and trek to the other two.
 These waterfalls are a must-see attraction in Montezuma.